rageandqq/2KAK/README.md

 About
 =====

-2KAK is an Eleventh Grade English Project created as a representation of the opening chapters of Shakespeare's *Hamlet*.
+2KAK is an Eleventh Grade English Project created as a video game representation of the opening chapters of Shakespeare's *Macbeth*.

 Authors
 =======